 - Familiarize yourself with rules and regulations regarding GTR access times which are found in the SPECIAL INSTRUCTIONS section of the area regulations under WATERFOWL.

 - The McIntyre Scatters is a low-lying wetland with varying amounts of permanent water often deep enough for boat access.
-The Scatters typically has open water with with emergent aquatic vegetation and scattered cypress and scrub-shrub vegetation.
+The Scatters typically has open water with emergent aquatic vegetation and scattered cypress and scrub-shrub vegetation.

 - Familiarize yourself with rules and regulations regarding McIntyre Scatters access times which are found in the SPECIAL INSTRUCTIONS section of the area regulations under WATERFOWL.